Sabaton (band): Lyrical and musical style

-The band's supposed pro-Soviet stance is reinforced by the facts that they performed at a show organized by Putin loyalist motorcycle club Night Wolves in Russian occupied Crimea in 2015, and that bassist Sundström in an interview with Sweden Rock Magazine 2016 stated that Crimea had previously been occupied by Ukraine.
-In 2022, Sabaton did nonetheless receive the Public Educator Award from the Swedish Skeptics Association, after investigation by the Swedish Skeptics Association on these statements.

-Sabaton is often referred to as a power metal band by both music critics and the general public, deemed "a major force in the power metal field since the mid-2000s."
-However, the band has traditionally rejected the term and they consider themselves a unique form of heavy metal.
+Sabaton is often referred to as a power metal band by both music critics and the general public, deemed "a major force in the power metal field since the mid-2000s", and have been referred to as one of the "big four" power metal bands by Loudwire along with Blind Guardian, DragonForce and Helloween in November 2021.
+However, the band has traditionally rejected the label, preferring to consider themselves a unique form of heavy metal.
 Bassist Pär Sundström said in an interview: "I don't think Sabaton can only be categorized as power metal, as the two main attributes of power metal are high pitched vocals and fantasy lyrics and Sabaton have neither of those.
 We simply play our version of heavy metal—what heavy metal is to us.
 I'm sure that has impacted our reach, in addition to the fact that we don't give up after only a few tries!
 That, and Sabaton's music appeals to people of all ages."
-Joakim Brodèn has also made similar statements regarding the difference between Sabaton's low vocals and the high vocals of traditional power metal.